EU referendum: information for students

 How do I apply?

-The application is made online and is free and permission is confirmed online through an online service unless you are a non-EEA family member and do not hold a biometric residence permit already.
 You will usually be emailed a decision on your application within 3 - 5 working days unless the Home Office needs to make further enquiries.

 What documents do I need to apply?